Last updated 8 January 2018

 Youth justice services and officers

-The Attorney-General and Minister for Justice has portfolio responsibility for the Youth Justice Act and the Childrens Court Act 1992 (Qld).
-The Department of Justice and Attorney-General includes youth justice services which manage the youth justice system, including the operation of the two youth detention centres at Wacol (Brisbane) and Cleveland (near Townsville).
+The Minister for Child Safety, Youth and Women has portfolio responsibility for the Youth Justice Act.
+The Department of Child Safety, Youth and Women includes youth justice services which manage the youth justice system, including the operation of the two youth detention centres at Wacol (Brisbane) and Cleveland (near Townsville).

 There are youth justice services centres throughout Queensland which have responsibility for children the court has sentenced to community-based orders (e.g. community service orders, probation orders) and those released from detention centres on conditional release orders.
 Offenders undertake a range of activities as part of their orders to address education, employment and health, and other issues relevant to the child concerned.